tc39/proposal-decimal/decimal128-reference.md

 ### Decimal128.add(lhs, rhs [, options])

-This function adds `rhs` and `lhs` and returns the result of such operation, applying the rounding rules based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.
+This function can be used as an alternative to `+` binary operator that allows rounding the result after the calculation.
+It adds `rhs` and `lhs` and returns the result of such operation, applying the rounding rules based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.

 - `lhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It's the same options bag object described on [Decimal128.round](#decimal128roundvalue--options).
 If it's not given, the operation will use the same rounding rules of `+` binary operator described on [Rounding on arithmetic operations](#rounding-on-arithmetic-operations) section.

 ### Decimal128.subtract(lhs, rhs [, options])

-This function subtract `rhs` from `lhs` and returns the result of such operation, applying the rounding rules based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.
+This function can be used as an alternative to `-` binary operator that allows rounding the result after the calculation.
+It subtracts `rhs` from `lhs` and returns the result of such operation, applying the rounding rules based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.

 - `lhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It's the same options bag object described on [Decimal128.round](#decimal128roundvalue--options).
 If it's not given, the operation will use the same rounding rules of `-` binary operator described on [Rounding on arithmetic operations](#rounding-on-arithmetic-operations) section.

 ### Decimal128.multiply(lhs, rhs [, options])

-This function multiplies `rhs` by `lhs` and returns the result of such operation applying the rounding rules based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.
+This function can be used as an alternative to `*` binary operator that allows rounding the result after the calculation.
+It multiplies `rhs` by `lhs` and returns the result of such operation applying the rounding rules based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.

 - `lhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It's the same options bag object described on [Decimal128.round](#decimal128roundvalue--options).
 If it's not given, the operation will use the same rounding rules of `*` binary operator described on [Rounding on arithmetic operations](#rounding-on-arithmetic-operations) section.

 ### Decimal128.divide(lhs, rhs [, options])

-This function divides `lhs` by `rhs` and returns the result of such operation applying the rounding based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.
+This function can be used as an alternative to `/` binary operator that allows rounding the result after the calculation.
+It divides `lhs` by `rhs` and returns the result of such operation applying the rounding based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.

 - `lhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It's the same options bag object described on [Decimal128.round](#decimal128roundvalue--options).
 If it's not given, the operation will use the same rounding rules of `/` binary operator described on [Rounding on arithmetic operations](#rounding-on-arithmetic-operations) section.

 ### Decimal128.reminder(lhs, rhs [, options])

-This function returns the reminder of dividing `lhs` by `rhs`, applying the rounding based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.
+This function can be used as an alternative to `%` binary operator that allows rounding the result after the calculation.
+It returns the reminder of dividing `lhs` by `rhs`, applying the rounding based on `options` object, if given. `options` is an options bag that configures a custom rounding for this operation.

 - `lhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `Decimal128` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It's the same options bag object described on [Decimal128.round](#decimal128roundvalue--options).
 If it's not given, the operation will use the same rounding rules of `%` binary operator described on [Rounding on arithmetic operations](#rounding-on-arithmetic-operations) section.

 ## Decimal128 prototype